Pegasome/Pegasome.github.io/README.md

   2.Counting the number of wins of both the players.

-  3.Reset the score of plaeyrs to 0.
+  3.Reset the score of players to 0.